ibm-cloud-architecture/governed-ml-ops/README.md

    - 4.f.2.
-In this sub-step, you need to create the default drift detection algorithm and publish to the catalog.
+In this sub-step, you would be provided with a drift detection model file that would be provided in the respective development project.
-      - Instructions are provided in the notebook named `Create Drift Detection Model` pre-loaded in your development project.
-      -  After executing the notebook, publish the `TBD` that was stored in the project, into your respective model catalog.
+      -  Next, publish the `Drift_Model.tar.gz` file that was stored your development project, into your respective model catalog, similar to how you pushed model/training data statstics file to the catalog previously.

 4.g In this sub-step, the relevant information about Model Development is updated in model workflow.
   <br>

    <i> Role </i>: This step needs to be executed by `ModelDeveloper`

    - 4.g.1.
-Log into Openpages as ModelDeveloper, navigate to the tasks section and click on the model number obtained from Model Governance Initiation module.
+Log into Openpages as ModelDeveloper, navigate to the tasks section and click on the model name obtained from Model Governance Initiation module.

    - 4.g.2.
 Click on `Model Development` view, fill out the necessary/key fields:
       - Model Asset name: Enter the name of the Model Asset that you used to save the model in 4.e step.